GDharan10/Project5-IndustrialCopperModeling/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or create a pull request.
 Here's how you can contribute:

-- Fork the repository.
-- Create your feature branch (git checkout -b feature/YourFeatureName).
-- Commit your changes (git commit -am 'Add some feature').
-- Push to the branch (git push origin feature/YourFeatureName).
-- Create a new Pull Request.